Do you have photos of your ancestors in your closet? Explore these 5 steps to identify an old family photograph!

 I’m talking about my ancestors’ photographs.

 I am sharing with you steps you can take to begin evaluating and identifying your heirloom photographs.
+The photograph we will take a closer look at is from one of those boxes in the back of my aunt’s car.

 Let’s walk through the steps used to identify this photograph.